A transient ischaemic attack (TIA) or "mini stroke" is caused by a temporary disruption in the blood supply to part of the brain.

 A TIA is often a sign that another one may follow and you're at a high risk of having a full, life-threatening stroke in the near future.

-Regardless of whether you have had a TIA or stroke in the past, there are a number of ways you can lower your risk of having either in the future.
+Regardless of whether you have had a TIA or stroke in the past, there are several ways you can lower your risk of having either in the future.